Wilcolab/Anythink-Market-6qihj/readme.md

 a.
 Install Docker on your Machine.([Link](https://docs.docker.com/get-docker/))<br>
 b.
 To verify Docker is ready run the following command `docker -v`.<br>
 c.
 Run `docker-compose up` from the project root directory to load Anythink's backend and frontend.<br>
 d.
-To verify the backend should be running and able to connect to your local database.
+To verify the backend is running succesfully and able to connect to your local database.
 Open any Browser on your System and paste the following link `http://localhost:3000/api/ping`.<br>
 e.
 If you see something like this on your Browser it means you have succesfully connected with your Backend:
 ![ping](https://user-images.githubusercontent.com/55699684/177951060-516c920f-2e03-424b-b053-b6df64aa9d6e.png)<br>